Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Discussion

-Because we include LEGUS class 3 sources in our catalogue, and thus are not applying morphological filters, one would naively have expected our results to more closely match those coming from the inclusive catalogues.
-However, our actual result -- MID but weak disruption -- sits partway between the inclusive and exclusive results, and this is likely at least in part because our method allows us to investigate significantly older ages than in previous studies.
+Because we include LEGUS class 3 sources in our catalogue, and thus are not applying morphological filters, one would naively have expected our results to match more closely those coming from the inclusive catalogues.
+However, our actual result -- MID but weak disruption, at least at ages below a few hundred Myr -- sits partway between the inclusive and exclusive results, and this is likely at least in part because our method allows us to investigate significantly older ages than in previous studies.
 This makes us much less sensitive to the young ages where the uncertainty about morphological filtering is most acute.
 Our statistical signal is not dominated by the small number of clusters with ages $\lesssim 100$ Myr, but by the much larger number of clusters at somewhat older ages, where identification of clusters much less ambiguous since at these ages all bound stellar systems are relaxed.
-Thus the situation here is somewhat analogous to that for the CMF: it is not such much that our result is incompatible with past work, as that our Bayesian forward-modelling approach provides access to parts of parameter space that were not previously accessible.

 It is also interesting to compare our results to those for NGC 628 specifically, for which \citet{LEGUS2017} found mass-independent disruption of clusters in the inner pointing NGC 628c, but mass-dependent disruption at the outskirts in pointing NGC 628e.
 Since we choose to analyse the cluster population as a whole or divide it by galactocentric radius, rather than by pointing, the samples we analyse are not completely identical.
 However, since the clusters belonging to NGC 628c (the inner region) constitute the great majority of the population, our model selection result for NGC 628 as a whole is consistent with the findings of \citeauthor{LEGUS2017}.
 There is possibly some tension in the fact that we favour MID even when we divide our catalogues by galactocentric radius, while \citeauthor{LEGUS2017} find MDD in NGC 628e, but since the divisions are not exactly the same we cannot make this statement more quantitatively.
 However, it does reinforce the point that our method has the advantage that, since we are forward modelling the completeness in each field, we can easily break up the clusters by any criterion of our choice to derive the demographics in different parts of the galaxy.